musurca/gr/README.md

 _Autopsies_
 * Medics can perform an autopsy on any body in the field to determine cause of death (requires Surgical Kit).
-* When performed near a medical facility, an autopsy can also determine the time of death, the faction of the killer--and can even reveal the identity of an unknown victim whose death had been concealed, allowing the body to be returned to his family.
+* When performed near a medical facility, an autopsy can also determine the time of death, the faction of the killer — and can even reveal the identity of an unknown victim whose death had been concealed, allowing the body to be returned to his family.

 _Customization_
 * Mission creators can attach functions to event handlers to produce custom events upon civilian death, body delivery to next-of-kin, or death concealment.